 We believe that the physical, social, emotional, and cognitive well-being of children is vital to healthy communities.
-The vision of our Family Services Division is to provide comprehensive, bilingual therapeutic and behavioral health services that address the needs of children ages 0 to 18 years along with the needs of their families.
+Our vision is to provide comprehensive, bilingual therapeutic and behavioral health services that address the needs of children ages 0 to 18 years along with the needs of their families.

 Child and Adolescent Counseling Services (CACS)

 CACS is a longstanding program that provides bilingual counseling to children starting at three years of age.
 Our mental health therapists provide individual, family and group therapy, and case management.
 Services are delivered in the clinic, in schools, and in homes as determined by individual needs and concerns.

 Counseling provides skills to help families cope with current life problems but also provides techniques to understand and address future issues.
 For example, therapists address the family challenges when children manifest signs of anxiety, depression, ADHD, and various degrees of disruptive behavior both at home and at school.

 Martina Sancen, LPC is one of our child therapist.
 Each day she teaches stress management and self care techniques that kids can practice at home on their own or with their family members.

 Her tips for teaching children how to calm themselves are fun, unique and age appropriate.